-Energy efficiency, security, affordability and safety - To provide for safe and cost-effective augmentation of Victoria's natural gas supply in the medium to longer term.
+To provide for safe and cost-effective augmentation of Victoria's natural gas supply in the medium to longer term, having regard to projected demand and supply of natural gas in context of the State's overall energy needs and management.

-- Workforce, nearby operations and public safety risks associated with the construction or operation of the project, including risks associated with or compounded by potential external threats (e.g. bushfire). - The rationale for the project in the context of energy security, efficiency and affordability. - The capacity of the project to exert a beneficial influence on Victoria's energy security and costs over the anticipated life of the project, relative to established legislative and policy imperatives.
+- Workforce, nearby operations and public safety risks associated with the construction or operation of the project. - The rationale for the project in the context of energy security, efficiency and affordability. - The capacity of the project to exert a beneficial influence on Victoria's energy security and costs over the anticipated life of the project, relative to established legislative and policy imperatives.

-- Characterise the human environment near the project relative to safety buffer standards for surrounding current land uses and reasonably foreseeable land uses. - Characterise Victoria's existing and anticipated demand for natural gas relative to existing anticipated and emerging supply scenarios.
+- Characterise the human environment near the project relative to any relevant safety buffer standards for surrounding current land uses and reasonably foreseeable land uses. - Characterise Victoria's existing and anticipated demand for natural gas relative to existing anticipated and emerging supply scenarios.

-• Describe proposed measures to minimise risk and ensure safety for workforce, nearby operations and the public during construction and operation of the project.

-- Describe proposed measures to ensure the security and affordability of gas supply. - Describe proposed measures to manage the potential impacts of treating the imported gas to meet local utility standards.
+- Describe proposed measures to minimise risk and ensure safety for workforce, nearby operations and the public during construction and operation of the project. - Describe proposed measures to ensure the security and affordability of gas supply.

-• Assess the level of residual risk relative to standards applicable to the project, including the FSRU.
+Assess the level of residual risk relative to relevant standards associated with the project, including the FSRU.

-- Describe the monitoring program to form part of the EMF to identify any potential hazards in time for corrective action to be taken. - Describe the framework for emergency response, including contingency planning for foreseeable possible public safety or environmental emergencies. - Outline an operational monitoring regime to enable the project's contribution to gas supply security and affordability, to be measured relative to forecasts.
+- Describe the monitoring program to form part of the EMF to identify any potential hazards in time for corrective action to be taken. - Outline an operational monitoring regime to enable the project's contribution to gas supply security and affordability, to be measured relative to forecasts.